Rakhyvel/Orng_old/documentation.md

 x:IntOrBool = IntOrBool.int
 y:IntOrBool = IntOrBool.bool
 ```
-#### Sum Type Coercion
+#### Enum Type Coercion
-Non-sum type values may be coerced up to a sum-type in cases of declaration and assignment when there is a field with that type.
+Non-enum type values may be coerced up to a enum-type in cases of declaration and assignment when there is a field with that type.
 If there are multiple fields with the type, the first one that matches will be used.
 ```
 IntOrBool::Type = <
     int:Int